limrp/get_sequence_from_prokka-or-bakta_genbank/README.md

 ## Citations

-If you use nf-core/rnaseq for your analysis please cite:
+If you use this script for your analysis please cite:

 * Zenodo DOI (Coming soon ...)